Brand-Boosting-GmbH/shopify-theme-preview/README.md

 # Create Shopify Theme Preview

 This GitHub action creates a preview of a pull request for a Shopify store.
-It makes it easier to see the changes made in a pull request before they are merged.
+Adding a simple comment in the corresponding pull request will trigger this action and creates links for a preview of the store and the shopify editor.
+This makes it easier to see the changes made in a pull request before they are merged.

 ## Inputs
 | Name | Description | Example | Required |